-Kyphosis exercise If you are considering exercises for you back hump already, there are some important things you should know about the effects of exercises.
+Kyphosis exercise If you are considering doing exercises for you back hump, there are some important things you should know about the effects of exercises.

 Researchers worked with a group of 21 women ages 65 - 80 who had thoracic kyphosis (dowagers humps) of 50 degrees or greater.
 Many of us would call this severe back hump since the women would be almost bent in half.
 The women performed groups exercises twice a week for 12 weeks.
 The exercises included those that made for spinal extensor strengthening, flexibility exercises, and integrated spinal proprioception training.
 After this period of group exercise, the women continued to exercise on their own for the next year.

 After 1 year the researchers re-examined the women and found that even those who were most bent (hyperkyphotic) maintained their gains in the year after the group exercises.
 The researchers believed that having the class experience in which there were several forms of exercise really helped.